Personal Injury Lawyers Representing Injury Victims in Empire, NV

 That being said, the process of suing someone out-of-state can be cumbersome and complicated, and often requires the expertise of a legal professional.
-At the law office of Bertoldo, Baker, Carter, and Smith, we have helped a number of clients successfully settle and receive compensation for personal injury and car accident injuries in Las Vegas that came as a result of out-of-state individuals.
+At the law office of Bertoldo Carter Smith & Cullen, we have helped a number of clients successfully settle and receive compensation for personal injury and car accident injuries in Las Vegas that came as a result of out-of-state individuals.

 Explore your options and learn about what actions you can take with a free personal consultation with one of our attorneys at (702) 505-8115.